Support services for older adults

 Council support for older adults

-Being connected with others and a part of your community is important for your health and wellbeing.
+Being connected with others and being a part of your community is important for your health and wellbeing.
 It can help reduce loneliness and improve your mental and physical wellbeing.

 Living well and staying independent at home is also important, so you can keep control of your daily life and routines.